stadtnavi/stadtnavi-tutorial/01-installing-and-running-ui/README.md

 created digitransit-store/packages/digitransit-store-future-route/lib in 1.8s

 ```
-The warnings are "ok".
+The warnings are "ok" (well, rather currently expected than ok).

 To test the installation run:
-`yarn run dev`
+`CONFIG=herrenberg yarn run dev`

 In the console you will see this message `Digitransit-ui available on port 8080`.
 Open http://localhost:8080/ and wait for the initial loading to finish.